 Yet, an Adobe State of Create study indicates that only one in four of us believe we are living up to our creative potential; and three out of four are feeling increased pressure to be “productive” rather than “creative.”
-But for those of us whose jobs center on generating creative marketing ideas (and implementing them), we need to be both – big time.
+But for those of us whose jobs center on generating creative content ideas (and implementing them), we need to be both – big time.
 All the time.

 Here’s the million dollar question: can creativity be learned?

 Many see creativity as a rare trait, an innate talent that’s more art than science and next to impossible to instill it in those who don’t come by it naturally.
 Not true.
 Nearly 75% of Fast Company’s “Most Creative People” believe creativity can indeed be taught.Many see creativity as an innate talent that’s more art than science and impossible to learn.
 Not true.Click To Tweet

 There’s one group of professionals whose life’s passion and work is centered on creativity: comedians.
 What demands more creativity than consistently coming up with new material designed to appeal to their audiences emotions and get them to react?
 (Hey communicators, sound familiar?)

 4 Ways to Get Your Creative Juices Flowing